Most advice on LinkedIn new-job posts forces a choice. Use the "I'm happy to share" auto-text. Or write something original. Pick a side.

 Round two.
 Let's go.

 When to use it: Returning to a former employer.
-The "why I came back" angle is what makes this interesting.
-Don't skip it.
+The "why I came back" angle is what makes this interesting; the auto-text doesn't carry it.
+Skip the auto-celebration here and post the custom version.

 6. The Storyteller